ManuelPierre/Code-Quize/README.md

 # 04 Web APIs: Code Quiz

-A built a timed code quiz with multiple-choice questions.
+I built a timed code quiz with multiple-choice questions.
 This app runs in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It has a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.
 It is a timed quiz on JavaScript fundamentals that stores high scores so that the user can gauge their progress compared to their peers.